Hilal Altınbilek

-Hilal Altınbilek (born February 11, 1991) is a Turkish actress and model.
-She is most famous for her role as Züleyha Altun in the TV series Bir Zamanlar Çukurova (2018-2022).
+Hilal Altınbilek (born 11 February 1991) is a Turkish actress and model.
+She is most famous for her role as Züleyha Altun in the TV series Bir Zamanlar Çukurova (2018–2022).

 Biography

-Hilal Altınbilek was born on February 11, 1991, in İzmir (Turkey), to a mother of Yugoslavian Turkish origin and a father of Kosovar Turk origin, Özdemir Altınbilek.
+Hilal Altınbilek was born on 11 February 1991, in İzmir (Turkey), to a mother of CroatianTurkish origin and a father of Kosovar Turk origin, Özdemir Altınbilek.
 She has been interested in theater and acting since elementary school.

 Career

 Education

 Hilal Altınbilek while attending elementary school started acting in theater, with lessons given by Ali Haydar Elçığ at the Contemporary Drama Ensemble in İzmir.
 After her high school studies, she enrolled at the faculty of business economics at the Ege University, where a few years later she obtained her degree and at the same time she followed various courses and theater workshops, also participating in performances.

 Later she participated in a beauty contest, where she managed to get a degree by attracting the attention of various producers.
 In 2009 and 2010 she studied acting at the Müjdat Gezen Art Center (MSM) Actor Studio in Istanbul.